stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Cavalier/index.md

 #### **Cost:** 15 Character Points<br>**Prerequisite:** Unwavering Mark and 4 other Fighter Talents
 *You learn to fend off strikes directed at you, your mount, or other creatures nearby.*

-Each round, if you are wielding a melee weapon or a shield, the first time that you, or an allied creature that you can see within 5 feet of you, is hit by an attack add +1d to the target's defence vs that attack.
+Each round, if you are wielding a melee weapon or a shield, the first time that you, or an allied creature that you can see within 5 feet of you, is hit by an attack, add +1d to the target's defence vs that attack.
 If the attack still hits, the target has resistance against the attack's damage.

 You can use this feature a number of times equal to your Constitution modifier and you regain all expended uses of it when you finish a long rest.